gotsunami/go-cloudinary/README.rst

 go-cloudinary
 =============

-A Go library and CLI tool to upload static assets to the `Cloudinary`_ service.
+A Go client library and CLI tool to upload static assets to the `Cloudinary`_ service.

 .. _Cloudinary: http://www.cloudinary.com